-On February 17, 2009, all television broadcast stations are required to stop
+On June 12, 2009, all television broadcast stations in the US were required to stop

-transmitting their traditional analog signals and swicth entirely to digital television.
+transmitting their traditional analog signals and switch entirely to digital television.
 Wow, that

 sounds ominous, doesn't it?
 Well, don't panic.
 The changes will only affect people who receive